zachary-vinyard/business-innovations-interview/README.md

 - Impact on clients and on the country program
 - Major risks associated with this rollout, and what steps can be taken to ameliorate them

 In developing this plan, you&#39;ll want to consult with TUBURA employees at HQ.
 You&#39;ll also want to map existing mobile services, including all USSD and 2-way SMS services.
-(Are there any services that wouldn&#39;t need a pin).
+(Are there any services that wouldn&#39;t need a PIN?)
 Critical teams to consult with include Field Ops, Customer Engagement, and Innovations Phase 3.

 _Deliverables_